 - Submit Exam Scheduling Requests a minimum of four (4) days in advance of the requested exam date, via the myACCESS student web portal.

 - Exam requests for less than four (4) days away are considered late requests.
-Students must visit the EPC in person to submit a late Exam Scheduling Request.
-ACCESS Specialists and EPC staff are available to work with students on scheduling future exams in advance.
+Students must contact the EPC to submit a late Exam Scheduling Request.
+SAS Specialists and EPC staff are available to work with students on scheduling future exams in advance.